Determining Whether a Book or Article Is Significant

 - How many times the article has been cited.
 Search for the title in Web of Science or Google Scholar.
 (Look for Times Cited in Web of Science, or Cited By in Google Scholar.)
 Look at the publication year of the article and compare it to other works on the subject.
 A newer article obviously will not have as many citations because it takes time for scholars to evaluate a source and cite it in their subsequent published works.
 Also, disciplines are not the same in how much they cite other works, so what might seem like few citations in one field could be a lot in another.
 Comparing it to works on a similar topic and of a similar age will give you a general picture.

 - How important is the journal?
 The importance of the journal in which an article is published is often used as a way to judge the importance of the article.
-In some ways, this can be true, as an article published in a journal considered important in a field might be read by more people and thus has a broader chance to have more impact.
+In some ways, this can be true, as an article published in a journal considered important in a field that might be read by more people and thus has a broader chance to have more impact.
 However, people have raised concerns about judging the importance of an article by its journal as articles published in important journals do not always have a big impact, so do not rely solely on this method.
 Also, remember that an article can become important even if it is published in a journal that is not considered important.
 To learn more, read this guide to Determining Which Journals Are Important in Your Field.

 - Who is the publisher?
 Scholarly publishers like university presses are selective about the works they publish.
 However, just because a work is of high quality does not mean it necessarily has had an impact on its field.